wandb/docs/docs/guides/runs/forking.md

 )
 ```

-### Using an Immutable Run ID
+### Using an immutable run ID

-To ensure you have a consistent and unchanging reference to a specific run, you can use an immutable run ID.
+Use an immutable run ID to ensure you have a consistent and unchanging reference to a specific run.
 Follow these steps to obtain the immutable run ID from the user interface:

-1. **Access the Overview Tab:**
-   - Navigate to the [**Overview tab**](https://docs.wandb.ai/guides/app/pages/run-page#overview-tab) on the source run's page.
+1. **Access the Overview Tab:** Navigate to the [**Overview tab**](https://docs.wandb.ai/guides/app/pages/run-page#overview-tab) on the source run's page.

-2. **Copy the Immutable Run ID:**
-   - Click on the `...` menu (three dots) located in the top-right corner of the Overview tab.
-   - Select the `Copy Immutable Run ID` option from the dropdown menu.
+2. **Copy the Immutable Run ID:** Click on the `...` menu (three dots) located in the top-right corner of the **Overview** tab.
+Select the `Copy Immutable Run ID` option from the dropdown menu.

 By following these steps, you will have a stable and unchanging reference to the run, which can be used for forking a run.

 ## Continue from a forked run
 After initializing a forked run, you can continue logging to the new run.
-You can log the same metrics for continuity and introduce new metrics:
+You can log the same metrics for continuity and introduce new metrics.

+For example, the following code example shows how to first fork a run and then how to log metrics to the forked run starting from a training step of 200:

 ```python
 import wandb